Even a Small Amount of Dairy Increases Risk for Breast and Liver Cancer

-In this study from BMC Medicine, researchers from Oxford working with those in China evaluated data from people living in China, a country in which people consume less milk and yogurt than Americans and also have very little butter and cheese in their diets.
+In a study from BMC Medicine, researchers from Oxford working with those in China evaluated data from people living in China, a country in which people consume less milk and yogurt than Americans and also have very little butter and cheese in their diets.
 The findings come from a review of data from over 510,000 individuals – 59 percent female and 41 percent male – who had no previous history of cancer.

-Study Finds More Dairy Is Associated With More Cancer
+More Dairy is Associated With More Cancer

 The authors divided the data into three groups of participants, all of whom were 30 to 79 when the study began.
 The first group consisted of those who ate dairy at least once a week; the second group was made up of those who ate dairy once a month; the third cohort comprised of those who never or rarely ate dairy at all.

-Over the next 11 years, researchers looked at the health and wellbeing of these groups and collected health data, including cancer diagnoses, and factored in other lifestyle factors (such as smoking, alcohol intake, physical activity levels, and soy and fresh fruit consumption).
-The researchers tracked family cancer history and socio-economic status among other data points.
+Over the next 11 years, researchers looked at the health and well-being of these groups and collected health data, including cancer diagnoses, and factored in other lifestyle factors (such as smoking, alcohol intake, physical activity levels, and soy and fresh fruit consumption).
+The researchers tracked family cancer history and socioeconomic status among other data points.

 In the end, individuals who consumed dairy regularly had a significantly greater risk of

 developing female breast cancer and liver cancer as well as lymphoma.
-For each 50 grams (about a quarter cup of milk) per day that they consumed, the risk of breast cancer rose by 17 percent, and the risk of developing liver cancer rose by 12 percent.
+For every 50 grams (about a quarter cup of milk) per day that they consumed, the risk of breast cancer rose by 17 percent, and the risk of developing liver cancer rose by 12 percent.

-The Latest Study Finds Strongest Link Yet Between Dairy and Cancer
+Study Finds Strongest Link Yet Between Dairy and Cancer

 “We’ve known from other studies that dairy has a strong connection to breast cancer,” says Anna Herby, R.D. nutrition education program manager for the Physicians Committee for Responsible Medicine.